jabed-web-dev/nodejs-https-server/README.md

 # nodejs-https-server
-Enable https in localhost with OpenSSL for a NodeJS server
+Enable HTTPS in localhost with OpenSSL for a NodeJS server

 ### Commands to generate a certificate with OpenSSL